 Components Specific to Electric Hot Water Heaters

 The element in your electric hot water heater functions just like the elements on your kitchen stove.
-Usually your hot water heater will have a couple elements, one at the top and another at the bottom.
+Usually, your hot water heater will have a couple of elements, one at the top and another at the bottom.

-In the event that an electric hot water tank malfunctions or the water inside it gets too hot, there is a safety device called the high temperature cutoff switch that will shut down the heater and the switch will need to be reset.
+In the event that an electric hot water tank malfunctions or the water inside it get too hot, there is a safety device called the high-temperature cutoff switch that will shut down the heater and the switch will need to be reset.